ARMmbed/mbed-os-5-docs/docs/porting/connectivity/CellularInterface.md

 This document provides guidelines how to make a cellular device adaptation for Mbed OS.

-**Note:** Application developers should use only the `API` folder where Cellular public API is defined.
-All other Cellular APIs are considered as internal APIs and can change in between any release.
-If modem vendors want their drivers to be maintained for internal API changes, they need to contribute their drivers to mbed-os/master.
+<span class="notes">**Note:** Application developers should use only the `API` folder, where the public Cellular API is defined.
+All other Cellular APIs are internal APIs and can change in between releases.
+Modem vendors who want their drivers to be maintained for internal API changes must contribute their drivers to `mbed-os/master`.</span>

 ## Adding cellular on an Mbed OS target